tronschell/ai-game-video-generator/README.md

 ---

 <div align="center">
-  Made with ❤️ for gamers who want to showcase their best moments
+  Made with ❤️ by Tron Schell
 </div>